 Thattu owes a great fan following to its role in broadening the definition of Indian food to Americans beyond chicken tikka masala, butter paneer, and naan.
 The menu at Thattu celebrates South Indian cuisine beyond the quintessential dosa, idli, and sambar.
 Vinod and Margaret chose to walk the road less traveled by most Indian restaurateurs in the US by excluding those common dishes from the menu.

-The USP of Thattu Chicago is hosting an Onam food festival every year and serving Onam Sadhya (Kerala’s festive meal of 18 to 24 dishes) on fresh banana leaves.
+The USP of Thattu Chicago is Onam food festival that they host every year and serve Onam Sadhya (Kerala’s festive meal of 18 to 24 dishes) on fresh banana leaves.
 The guests, a majority being Americans, are offered illustrative menu cards with the etiquette of enjoying the Onam feast.
 At their restaurants, Vinod and Margaret promote the Indian culture of eating with hands, especially during Onam celebrations, and educate the guests on science behind this.

 This exclusive story is part of the series, Indian Life in America, by Indian Eagle, the most trusted travel-booking partner of Americans and Indian Expats in the US.
 Subscribe to Travel Beats, a thriving community portal by Indian Eagle, for Indian Diaspora stories, US-India travel news, visa and immigration updates.